View Lauren Bishop's Obituary on kpcnews.com and share memories

 Lauren attended the Ligonier United Methodist Church.
 He was a member and officer of the Sons of The American Legion Post 243 in Ligonier where he loved to shoot pool and talk with his friends.
 Lauren was most proud of his service as a first responder and fireman with the Ligonier Fire Department were he served until a disability prevented him from doing so.
 During his tenure, he received two distinguished service awards for his efforts in saving lives.
 Lauren also loved photography and was talented in bringing objects to life with pictures.
 Until the end, he never missed a Notre Dame football game, and is now no doubt cheering them on from above.

-A funeral service will be held in Lauren's honor on Wednesday, December 4, 2019 at 11 a.m. at Yeager Funeral Home, 1589 Lincolnway South, Ligonier.
+A funeral service will be held in Lauren's honor today at 11 a.m. at Yeager Funeral Home, 1589 Lincolnway South, Ligonier.
 Pastor Jean Ness will officiate.
 Burial will follow at Oak Park Cemetery in Ligonier.

-Family and friends will be received at Yeager Funeral Home from 2-4 p.m. and 6-8 p.m. on Tuesday, December 3, 2019 and also one hour prior to the funeral service on Wednesday.
+Family and friends will be received at Yeager Funeral Home one hour prior to the funeral service.

 Memorial contributions may be directed to Heart to Heart Hospice, 7221 Engle Rd Suite 100, Fort Wayne, IN 46804.